marcustyphoon/marcustyphoon/README.md

 - [ ] converge the no-recommended and my show-originals indicators
 - [ ] maybe make an a/b/c option for the devs of old/shrunk/"shrunk and it indicates who the post is from and has a 'show' button"
+- [ ] use --post-padding for shrinking indicators

 - [ ] fix broken interaction between no-recommended and show-originals
 - [ ] test my "hide where were we" code by making it transparent or something